luigiqtt/dev-multinode-k8s/README.md

 kubeadm token create --print-join-command
 ```

-**Note 2**: the files on GitHub include a simple example script named ***create.sh*** that executes all the steps described above automatically.
+**Note 2**: the files in the repository include a simple example script named ***create.sh*** that executes all the steps described above automatically (except for the Terraform initialization command).

 Add/remove worker nodes
 ---
-To add or remove worker nodes is quite easy and can be done following the procedures described below.
+To add or remove worker nodes is quite easy and can be done following the steps described below.

 ### Remove worker nodes